-The Company determined that it has significant influence over Glavel from the combination of existing and potential voting rights, representation on the board of directors and participation in the decisions over relevant activities.
-The investment is accounted for using the equity method.
-The Company has not earned any dividends from its investment in Glavel.
+Prior to November 29, 2024, the Company determined that it had significant influence over Glavel from the combination of existing and potential voting rights, representation on the Board of Directors and participation in the decisions over relevant activities.
+The investment was accounted for using the equity method.